lewisemm/checkpoint2/checkpoint2/readme.md

   * Using http;
     * `https://github.com/andela-lkabui/checkpoints.git`
 * Install the project's library dependencies.
 Navigate to the root folder of the project and run the following command.
-  * `pip install -r requirements.txt'
+  * `pip install -r requirements.txt`
 * Install the project's database dependencies.
   * Install [MySQL](https://www.mysql.com/downloads/) - development database
   * Install [sqlite](https://www.sqlite.org/download.html) - testing database
 * **```Note: The project doesn't impose any restrictictions regarding the use of these two databases.
 Any relational database should work.
-These are just databases that were used during the developent and testing stages and thus don't require extra libraries to be installed.```**
+These are just the databases that were used during the development and testing stages and thus don't require extra libraries to be installed.```**
-* To run the app;
+* To run the app, run the following command;
   * `python api.py`

 ### Routes, Methods and Functionality